Gustav Ludwig Hertz: Soviet nuclear weapons program

-Research at Sukhumi
+Research in Sukhumi

 By the end of the 1940s, nearly 300 Germans were working at the institute, and they were not the total work force.
 Institute A was used as the basis for the Sukhumi Physical-Technical Institute in Sinop, a suburb of Sukhumi.
-Volmer went to the Scientific Research Institute No. 9 (NII-9). in Moscow; he was given a design bureau to work on the production of heavy water.
+Volmer went to the Scientific Research Institute No. 9 (NII-9) in Moscow; he was given a design bureau to work on the production of heavy water.
 In Institute A, Thiessen became leader for developing techniques for manufacturing porous barriers for isotope separation.

 In 1949, six German scientists, including Hertz, Thiessen, and Barwich were called in for consultation at Sverdlovsk-44, which was responsible for uranium enrichment.
 The plant, smaller than the American Oak Ridge gaseous diffusion plant, was getting only a little over half of the expected 90% or higher enrichment.

-After 1950, Hertz moved to Moscow.
-In 1951, Hertz was awarded a Stalin Prize, second class, with Barwich.
-In that year, James Franck and Hertz were jointly awarded the Max Planck Medal by the Deutsche Physikalische Gesellschaft.
-Hertz remained in the Soviet Union until 1955.
+In 1950, Hertz moved to Moscow.
+In 1951, he was awarded the Stalin Prize, second class, with Barwich.
+The same year, Hertz and James Franck were jointly awarded the Max Planck Medal by the German Physical Society.

-Return to the GDR
+Later life and death

-Upon return from the Soviet Union, Hertz became ordinarius professor at the University of Leipzig.
-From 1955 to 1967, he was also the chairman of the Physical Society of the Deutsche Demokratische Republik (GDR); he was honorary chairman from 1967 to 1975.
+From 1954 until his retirement in 1961, Hertz was Director of the Physics Institute of the Karl Marx University in Leipzig (now the University of Leipzig).
+From 1955 to 1967, he was Chairman of the Physical Society of East Germany.

-Personal life
+Hertz died on 30 October 1975 in Berlin at the age of 88.

-Gustav Hertz was a nephew of Heinrich Rudolf Hertz and a cousin of Mathilde Carmen Hertz.
-In 1919, Hertz married Ellen née Dihlmann, who died in 1941.
-They had two sons, Carl Helmut Hertz and Johannes Heinrich Hertz; both became physicists.
+Family

-He died on 30 October 1975 in East Berlin at the age 88.
+Hertz was a nephew of physicist Heinrich Hertz and a cousin of biologist Mathilde Hertz.
+In 1919, he married Ellen Dihlmann, who died in 1941.
+They had two sons, Carl and Johannes; both became physicists.
+He remarried in 1943 to Charlotte Jollasse.

 Scientific memberships

-Hertz was a Member of the German Academy of Sciences in Berlin, Corresponding Member of the Göttingen Academy of Sciences, an Honorary Member of the Hungarian Academy of Sciences, a Member of the Czechoslovakian Academy of Sciences, and a Foreign Member of the USSR Academy of Sciences.
+Hertz was a Member of the German Academy of Sciences in Berlin, a Corresponding Member of the Göttingen Academy of Sciences, an Honorary Member of the Hungarian Academy of Sciences, a Member of the Czechoslovak Academy of Sciences, and a Foreign Member of the USSR Academy of Sciences.